In his nascent days at Google Ventures, Jake Knapp discovered that having applied other people's frameworks to his design process...

 A high-fidelity is a pixel-perfect prototype because it shows all the visual and typographic design details of a product, as it would show it on a real screen.
-It has a high level of comprehensiveness that allows you to examine usability questions in detail and make conclusions about user behavior.
+It has a high level of comprehensiveness that allows you to examine usability questions in detail and make conclusions about user behaviour.

 To evaluate your designs, you might turn the high-fidelity prototype into an interactive demonstration to showcase how the interaction might work with these.
-It helps the team and the clients see the designer’s vision and conduct a usability-test to validate the design before starting the coding effort.
+It helps the team and the clients see the designer’s vision and conduct a usability test to validate the design before starting the coding effort.

 Design Systems & Styleguides

 The design system is becoming a must-have inside the UX workflow for a successful product design because it puts together specifications and a style guide for developers.
 It contains all the elements that will allow the teams to design, realize, and develop a product.
 A good design system has to evolve with the product and don’t be inactive constantly.

 The report is a document to evaluate a design.
 It summarizes the findings into a usability report, and it is one of the fundamentals of UX deliverables.
 A full usability report typically contains the following sections:

 Background summary – what, where, and when the test of the product is executed;